karolpawlak/Testo-Tester/README.md

 Using the `cf push` command, the application will be pushed using settings in the provided `manifest.yml` file.
 The output from the command will show the URL that has been assigned to the application.

+## Actuator
+Each microservice contains an Actuator dependency that enables production-grade tools for exposing operational information about the running application such as monitoring the app, gathering metrics, understanding traffic and examining the status of database connectivity.
+It uses HTTP endpoint interact with it.

+[More information about the Actuator API can be found in the official documentation](https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/).
+Spring Boot enables a discovery endpoint that returns all available Actuator endpoints as hypermedia.

+The URLs are in a form of `/actuator/{id}` where `id` is one of the endpoints listed below eg. `/actuator/info` List of all available Actuator endpoints:
+* `/auditevents` lists security audit-related events.
+Requires an *AuditEventRepository* bean.
+* `/beans` returns all available Spring beans in our *BeanFactory*.
+* `/caches` returns available caches.
+* `/conditions` builds a report of conditions that were evaluated on configuration and auto-configuration classes.
+* `/configprops` allows us to fetch all *@ConfigurationProperties* beans.
+* `/env` returns the current environment properties from Spring's *ConfigurableEnvironment*.
+Additionally, we can retrieve single properties.
+* `/flyway` provides details about our *Flyway* database migrations.
+Requires one or more *Flyway* beans.
+* `/health` shows application health information.
+* `/heapdump` builds and returns a heap dump from the JVM used by the application.
+* `/httptrace` displays HTTP trace information (by default, the last 100 HTTP request-response exchanges).
+Requires an *HttpTraceRepository* bean.
+* `/info` returns general information.
+* `/integrationgraph` shows the Spring Integration graph.
+Requires a dependency on *spring-integration-core*.
+* `/liquibase` provides details about our *Liquibase* database migrations.
+Requires one or more *Liquibase* beans.
+* `/loggers` shows and modifies the configuration of loggers in the application.
+* `/metrics` shows which application metrics information are available.
+* `/mappings` displays a collated list of all *@RequestMapping* paths.
+* `/quartz` shows information about Quartz Scheduler jobs.
+* `/scheduledtasks` provides details about every scheduled task within the application.
+* `/sessions allows` retrieval and deletion of user sessions from a Spring Session-backed session store.
+Requires a servlet-based web application that uses *Spring Session*.
+* `/shutdown` performs a graceful shutdown of the application.
+Disabled by default.
+* `/startup` shows the startup steps data collected by the *ApplicationStartup*.
+Requires the *@SpringApplication* to be configured with a *BufferingApplicationStartup*.
+* `/threaddump` dumps the thread information of the underlying JVM.